Sayyid Qutb: Secularism

 Qutb, dissatisfied with the condition of contemporary Islam, identified its benighted state as having two principal causes.
-The first was that many Muslims were forsaking their faith in the Qur'an, failing to enforce Sharia law.
+The first was that many Muslims were forsaking their faith in the Quran, failing to enforce Sharia law.
 This had led to the virulent spread of a secular culture within Muslim societies, which, with the assistance of the innate and centuries-long Western hatred towards Islam, was a second important cause of the straying of many Muslims from the right path.
 Qutb asserted that the Islamic world had sunk into a state of jahiliyyah.
 This led Qutb to advocate in his book Milestones that the general masses weren't Muslims and that a revolutionary Islamic vanguard should return the ignorant people back to what he considered as pristine Islam:

 "Indeed, people are not Muslims, as they proclaim to be, as long as they live the life of Jahiliyyah.
 If someone wishes to deceive himself or to deceive others by believing that Islam can be brought in line with this Jahiliyyah, it is up to him.
 But whether this deception is for others, it cannot change anything of the actual reality.
 This is not Islam, and they are not Muslims.
 Today the task of the Call is to return these ignorant people to Islam and make them into Muslims all over again".

-Events prompting the move from secularism to Islam

-According to an anonymous work (The Lives of Hassan elBanna & Syed Qutb available on Scribd), Qutb was inspired to abandon his secular world view for Islam by how Allah prevented the ship he was traveling in to America from sinking into the ocean.

-"His journey started when he studied the Qur'an in a literal way, and he slowly began to understand the principles lined in the religion.
-Then something happened to him in America to remove his doubts.
-He says; that while he was going to America, he was on the boat (ferry), and he saw the way the boat he was travelling in – was rocking in the huge sea – all under the control of Allah without it sinking or capsizing.
-At that point he realized the power of Allah.
-He said Iman (belief) entered into his heart due to this.
-His second scenario was in San Francisco, when he went on top of a mountain, and he could see the whole of creation in front of him, and he realized the beauty and harmony that existed amongst the creation as a whole.
-He said that, the sweetness of Iman hit him."